-If you are working in letting agency, you should always be aware of changes that take place in law or practice as these will affect the way in which you do your job.
+If you are working in estate agency or new homes sales, you should always be aware of changes that take place in law or practice as these will affect the way in which you do your job.
 If you or your company belong to one of the professional bodies, they will usually keep their members up-to-date with changes that will affect their working practices.